Robert Brown (botanist, born 1773): Legacy

 In 1938 the London County Council commemorated Brown, as well as botanists Joseph Banks and David Don, and meetings of the Linnean Society, with a rectangular stone plaque at 32 Soho Square.

 A small New Zealand tree Pisonia brunoniana was named in recognition of him, and Cape Brown (Greenland) was named by William Scoresby (1789–1857) in 1822 in his honour.
+Specimens collected by Brown are cared for at the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria.

 Brownian motion

 In 1827, while examining grains of pollen of the plant Clarkia pulchella suspended in water under a microscope, Brown observed minute particles, now known to be amyloplasts (starch organelles) and spherosomes (lipid organelles), ejected from the pollen grains, executing a continuous jittery motion.
 He then observed the same motion in particles of inorganic matter, enabling him to rule out the hypothesis that the effect was life-related.
-Although Brown did not provide a theory to explain the motion the phenomenon is now known as Brownian motion.
+Although Brown did not provide a theory to explain the motion, the phenomenon is now known as Brownian motion.

 In recent years controversy arose over whether Brown's microscopes were sufficient to reveal phenomena of this order.
 Brown's discoveries were denied in a brief paper in 1991.
 Shortly thereafter, in an illustrated presentation, British microscopist Brian J. Ford presented to Inter Micro 1991 in Chicago a reprise of the demonstration using Brown's original microscope.
 His video sequences substantiated Brown's observations, suggesting Brown's microscope was sufficient to allow him to see motion.
 Physicist Phil Pearle and colleagues presented a detailed discussion of Brown's original observations of particles from pollen of Clarkia pulchella undergoing Brownian motion, including the relevant history, botany, microscopy, and physics.

-Publications

-For a list of Brown's publications, see Wikisource.